b0gdi/tracking_progress/README.md

  (here i'll save all my docs/links)

 ## Basics of webdev
- u need to understand how all this stuff works, especially backend
+need to understand how all this stuff works, especially backend

 First of all:
 #### HTML&CSS ~ 3.8h